gperdrizet/OpenSearch/notes/OpenSearch_insert_notes.md

 ```

 After ~2 min. of run time.
 Good news is it's way faster now - we are doing ~750 articles per second.
 Seems like CPU is limiting - using ~90% and ~100 GB system memory.
 Docker network sees RX/TX of 12/22 MiB/sec.

+### Performance - XML

+Same considerations, but the parser is slower so the optimal worker counts etc. are different - more parser threads and less upserter threads.
+Overall, XML parsing/indexing is less performant than CirrusSearch but that is probably because we are doing much more parsing/cleaning of the wikicode source, rather than just jamming the whole thing into OpenSearch like we do for CirrusSearch.
+Here are some numbers:

+1. Number of parser processes (current: 12)
+2. Number of upserter processes (current: 7)
+3. Size of each bulk upsert (current: 50)

+Gives an insert rate of ~65 articles per second, or on the order of 10x slower than CirrusSearch.